The Magician (American TV series): Episodes 13–21

 Some episodes feature Larry Anderson, who later created the JawDroppers video magic course, as Blake's assistant.
+Todd Crespi also made some appearances as Max's son Dennis.

 Production

 Magic on the program

 Bixby, a keen amateur magician, insisted on performing all of the illusions in person, without any trick photography, although it was not possible for this to be the case in the TV-movie/pilot.
 Many of the episodes of the regular series were preceded by an announcement that the magic tricks were accomplished without trick photography.
 He was instructed in these performances by the program's technical advisor, Mark Wilson, who was credited as "magic consultant".
 Bixby said, "I was a catalyst for the magic of Mark [Wilson] and Larry Anderson.
 They deserve the applause."
 Once the format changed to have the hero based in a magic club, Wilson could occasionally be seen on the stage there, as well.
 In addition to escapes, Bixby performed feats of sleight of hand, mentalism, and stage illusions.
 After the series' cancellation, Bixby went on to host a string of magic specials on NBC and a series, The Wonderful World of Magic, in first-run syndication.